 As with most prestigious awards, the material value of an Emmy is far outweighed by its cultural significance.
 Olympic medals, for example, despite having a relatively modest scrap value of around $755, have been sold for up to $50,000.

 Emmy trophies, however, cannot be sold or auctioned.
-Official rules state that when someone wins an Emmy, the statuette remains property of the Television Academy.
-Recipients are allowed to pass awards down to heirs or successors, but the trophies can’t be sold or auctioned in any manner.
+Similarly to the Oscars, official Emmy rules state that when somebody wins the award, the statuette remains property of the Television Academy.
+Recipients are allowed to pass their awards down to heirs or successors, but the trophies can’t be sold or auctioned in any manner.

 Because Emmy statuettes are only plated with a thin layer of gold, the amount of precious metal in each one is miniscule.
 The scrap metal value wouldn’t be more than a couple hundred dollars at most.